skrattaren/apf.rst/apf.rst

 + [p.
 260] "'We can rebuild him,' said Carrot hoarsely.
 'We have the pottery.'"

-  From the 70s TV series "`The Six Million Dollar Man`"_: "We can rebuild him.
+  From the 70s TV series **The Six Million Dollar Man**": "We can rebuild him.
   We have the technology."

 + [p.
 272] "'Undead Or Alive, You Are Coming With Me!'"